apollographql/apollo-server/docs/source/workflow/requests.md

 description: How to send requests to Apollo Server over HTTP
 ---

-> Also check out this post from the Apollo blog: [Making GraphQL Requests using HTTP Methods](https://www.apollographql.com/blog/graphql/basics/making-graphql-requests-using-http-methods/)
+> Check out this post from the Apollo blog: [Making GraphQL Requests using HTTP Methods](https://www.apollographql.com/blog/graphql/basics/making-graphql-requests-using-http-methods/).

 By default, almost every GraphQL IDE and client library takes care of sending operations in a format that Apollo Server supports.
 This article describes that format, which is also described on [graphql.org](https://graphql.org/learn/serving-over-http/) and in [this preliminary spec](https://github.com/graphql/graphql-over-http).